TeamSolenopsis/Cordyceps/README.md

 # Cordyceps
-Centralised controller for rigid formations in AGV fleets This is the cordyceps controller that allows for controlling a vs controller.
+Centralised controller for rigid formations in AGV fleets This is the cordyceps controller that allows for controlling a virtual structure.

 ## Prerequisite